Lucius Shepard: Themes and evolution

 Shepard embraced many different themes throughout his career.
 In his early work, he wrote extensively about Central America.
 This included clearly science-fictional stories about near future high-tech jungle war (such as "R&R" and "Salvador"), as well as stories that seemed more in line with magic realism.
 Many of these, such as "Black Coral" (which concerns an American living on an island off of Honduras) and "The Jaguar Hunter" (the story of a man whose wife's debt forces him to hunt a mythical black jaguar, which his people consider sacred), explore cultural clashes.
 Shepard traveled extensively in Central America and lived there for a time.

 Shepard stopped writing fiction for much of the 1990s.
 He returned near the end of that decade, producing such works as the novella Radiant Green Star, which won a Locus Award for Best Novella in 2001.
 Though he still wrote Central American fiction, Shepard's interest seemed to be moving north: he published two short novels, "A Handbook of American Prayer" and "Viator", both set in North America.
 On that same note, he published many works where culture and geography were secondary (his novella "Jailwise" is a prime example), preferring to focus on wider questions such as the role of justice in society.

-Much of Shepard's later work was non-fiction.
-He researched the Freight Train Riders of America and spent time riding the rails, writing both fiction and non-fiction based on those experiences.
+Much of Shepard's later work was nonfiction.
+He researched the Freight Train Riders of America and spent time riding the rails, writing both fiction and nonfiction based on those experiences.
 He was also a regular movie reviewer for The Magazine of Fantasy & Science Fiction and electricstory.com.
 His reviews are marked by general contempt for the current state of American film.

-According to fellow author James Patrick Kelly, Shepard was an avid sports fan who has often used dramatic sports moments as inspiration to write.
+According to fellow author James Patrick Kelly, Shepard was an avid sports fan who often used dramatic sports moments as inspiration to write.

 In the summer of 2008, Shepard moved to Neuchatel, Switzerland in order to work on several screenplays.
 He served on the jury of the Neuchâtel International Fantastic Film Festival (NIFFF) with the American director Joe Dante.

 He died in March 2014 at the age of 70 of complications from a stroke.